rotki/rotki/docs/api.rst

       This endpoint is only available for premium users

-   Doing a POST on the statistics asset balance over time endpoint will return all saved balance entries for an asset.
+   Doing a POST on the statistics asset/collection balance over time endpoint will return all saved balance entries for an asset.
 Optionally you can filter for a specific time range by providing appropriate arguments.
+Depending on the given argument this will either query a single asset or a collection of assets.

    **Example Request**: